 3. RAID 10 in a NAS.
 Highly expensive RAID, but also high performance and security as two and two drives are equal.
 If scaled to higher number of drives it will always utilize only half of the total capacity, so best used with four larger drives than more than four smaller ones.

-If you chose a RAID with many drives, notice that most consumer NAS drives are recommended for a limited number of drives together in a NAS, while PRO drives are made for working together in larger numbers.
-Mark also that “normal” drives are not recommended used in a NAS.
-Most recommended drives are Seagate Ironwolf/Pro, WD Red/Pro and HGST NAS.
+If you chose a RAID with many drives, notice that most consumer NAS drives are recommended for a limited number of drives together in a NAS, like up to 5-7 drives the Seagate Ironwolf or Western Digital Red are a good choice together with HGST NAS drives, but HGST drive are more noisy than Seagate and WD drives.
+While Seagate Ironwolf PRO and Western Digital Red PRO drives are made for working together in numbers up to about 12 drives, notice that Pro-drives are more noisy than “no-pro” drives.
+For NAS with more than 12 drives you are recommended to go for enterprise drives like Seagate Exos or Western Digital Gold.
+Mark also that “normal” desktop drives are not recommended used in a NAS.

 For fun, and also to check how it would be to use the NAS as a main storage drive compared to the internal drives in the cabinet, I did a test of batch processing using Nikon Capture NX-D 1.5.0.
 I had copied some RAW-files from the Nikon D810 over to a separate folder and saved the converted jpeg’s back into the source folder, computer was restarted between each run to clear any buffer or cache: